History of steam road vehicles: Early pioneers

 Early research on the steam engine before 1700 was closely linked to the quest for self-propelled vehicles and ships, the first practical applications from 1712 were stationary plant working at very low pressure which entailed engines of very large dimensions.
 The size reduction necessary for road transport meant an increase in steam pressure with all the attendant dangers, due to the inadequate boiler technology of the period.
 A strong opponent of high pressure steam was James Watt who along with Matthew Boulton did all he could to dissuade William Murdoch from developing and patenting his steam carriage built and operated in model form in 1784.
 In 1791 he built a larger steam carriage which he had to abandon to do other work.

 During the latter part of the 18th century, there were numerous attempts to produce self-propelled steerable vehicles.
 Many remained in the form of models.
 Progress was dogged by many problems inherent to road vehicles in general, such as adequate road surfaces, suitable power plant giving steady rotative motion, tyres, vibration resistant bodywork, braking, suspension and steering among other issues.
 The extreme complexity of these issues can be said to have hampered progress over more than a hundred years, as much as hostile legislation.

 Verbiest steam carriage

 Ferdinand Verbiest is suggested to have built what may have been the first steam carriage in about 1679, but very little concrete information on this is known to exist.
-Also it seems that the Belgian vehicle served as an inspiration for the Italian Grimaldi (early 1700) and the French Nolet (1748) steam carriage successor.
+It was not designed to carry a driver or goods as it was a small scale vehicle.
+It also seems that the Belgian vehicle served as an inspiration for the Italian Grimaldi (early 1700) and the French Nolet (1748) steam carriage successor.